 Not sure what to include in your itinerary?
-Let me provide some assistance and give suggestions on what’s hot to see and do in the location and its surrounding areas.
+Here are hand-picked suggestions on what to see and do in Negara and surrounds.

 **** This post isn’t sponsored nor commissioned but contains affiliate links.
 If you book anything from them, this doesn’t cost you anything but might give me a little commission to help keep this free blog full of more travel tips and me fuelled with chocolate to keep writing.
 As an Amazon Associate I earn from qualifying purchases. ****